Understanding the Basics of Private Dental Insurance

 - Dental implants and implant crowns

-Why isn’t Cosmetic Dentistry Covered?
+Why Isn’t Cosmetic Dentistry Covered?

-What about Pre-existing Medical Conditions?
+What About Pre-Existing Medical Conditions?